maliput/maliput_infrastructure/README.md

 not apply to the workspace directory itself, as it exists outside and beyond the container lifetime, but since repositories are versioned, changes can be checked out, stashed or even reverted.
 In extreme cases, setting up disposable workspaces remains an option.

-Warning
-:   Packages' dependencies are installed system wide.
-Neither `prereqs-install` nor `rosdep` provide any support to
-    remove the dependencies these bring.
-In this regard, disposable containerized workspaces help keeping development environments clean.

 ### Check your workspace